The collapsible, lightweight design of the ThorFire LED Camping Lantern makes it a good choice for camping, patio, or emergency lighting.

 Made in China

-** Note the paper documentation inside the packaging says 65 lumen and 15 lumen, and the exterior packaging indicates 125 lumen and 30 lumen.
-We think the numbers are closer to 100 and 20.
+** Note the paper documentation inside the packaging says 65 lumen and 15 lumen.
+The exterior packaging indicates 125 lumen and 30 lumen.
+The actual brightness is closer to 100 lumens and 20 lumens.

 How much cranking is necessary?